AndreasChristensen89/project-three-python/README.md

 ### Text content
-Content was all formulated by myself, as I have played the game many times in my life I didn't need to look up the rules or get inspiration for formulating.
+Content was all formulated by myself, as I have played the original battleship game many times in my life I didn't need to look up the rules or get inspiration for formulating.

 ### Coding help
 * For help with varius challenges with Python I often resorted to the Material by Code Institute and https://stackoverflow.com/